EcoExtreML/STEMMUS_SCOPE_Processing/docs/getting_started.md

   is used.
 - `DockerImage`: a path to the Docker image, if BMI interface and docker are used.
+- `SleepDuration`: a time in seconds to wait before checking if the model has finished running in BMI.
+Default is 10 seconds.

 ## Running the model